 Psoriasis is a common skin disorder that occurs when an immune reaction causes your body to mistakenly produce too many skin cells.
 Several factors can trigger your immune system and set off a psoriasis flare, including the weather.
-Heat and cold — as well as dryness and humidity — can increase the likelihood that you will experience a psoriasis flare-up.
+Heat and cold — as well as dryness and humidity — can affect the likelihood that you will experience a psoriasis flare-up.
 Alternatively, some weather conditions may help prevent psoriasis flares.

 Cold, wintery weather can worsen psoriasis symptoms.
 Outside, the cold, dry winter air can trigger psoriasis flares.
 Indoors, heating keeps you warm, but it also dries out the air — and your skin.

 In some cases, exposure to natural sunlight has a positive effect on psoriasis.
 Natural sunlight is made up of ultraviolet B light (UVB) and ultraviolet A light (UVA).
 Both can be used in phototherapy to treat psoriasis.
 Limited sun exposure during the winter can trigger a psoriasis flare.

 Unsurprisingly, winter is not MyPsoriasisTeam members’ favorite season.
 As one MyPsoriasisTeam member said, “It’s the worst!
 No sunshine, and we have to wear more clothes.
 The heater dries out the skin. … It sucks!”